TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

          entryLevel

    Data type
-         int
+         integer

    Description
          Where in the rootline the search begins.

-         *Seeproperty entryLevel in the section "HMENU" above.*
+         *See property entryLevel in the section "HMENU" above.*

-   Default

 .. container:: table-row